Mykolaiv: Bridges

+Mykolaiv, being located at the confluence of two major rivers, has two main bridges.
 The Varvarivskyi Bridge over Southern Bug is a swing bridge with Europe's largest span (134 m).
 It is also the southernmost bridge over the Southern Bug.
 The bridge connects the North coast of Mykolaiv to its Tsentralnyi District, located on the West Bank of the river.
 The Odeske Highway crosses the bridge and then continues south-west to Odesa.

 Another major bridge is the Inhul Bridge crossing the Inhul River.
 The bridge leads from the north coast of Mykolaiv, and goes north-northeast to the peninsula on the north side of the Inhul, just north of Mykolaiv.
 On the north Side of the Inhul River, the Heroyiv Stalingrada Highway crosses the bridge, streaming into Pushkinska Street on the other side.

 Rail

-Overnight train travel in sleeper-berth passenger trains is a very common way to travel long distances in Ukraine, cheaper, more comfortable and faster than buses – and more environment-friendly, for that matter.
+Overnight train travel in sleeper-berth passenger trains is a very common way to travel long distances in Ukraine.
 There are nightly trains from Kyiv's main passenger train station to Mykolaiv.

 In addition to Kyiv, trains from Mykolaiv regularly run to the two closest major cities to Mykolaiv: Odesa (south west of Mykolaiv); and Kherson (south of Mykolaiv).
 Direct trains to Moscow (26 hours), Kyiv (8-10), Lviv (18), Odesa (5), the Crimea (8 hours) depart every day.
 Train departures timetable.
 All trains have coach cars.

 Mykolaiv's passenger train station is called Mykolaiv – Passenger.
 It at the intersection of Myru Avenue and Novozavodska Street 5 (in Ukraine street address numbers are placed after the street name).
 From the city square outside the railway station, buses depart to all other parts of Mykolaiv.

 Mykolaiv's freight train station is called Mykolaiv-Gruzovoi (Freight).
 It is located at Pryvokzalna ploshcha (Square).